STA 9750 Mini-Project #04: Going for the Gold

 AI Usage Statement

 At the end of your report, you must include a description of the extent to which you used Generative AI tools to complete the mini-project.
 This should be a one paragraph section clearly deliniated using a collapsable Quarto “Callout Note”.
+Failure to include an AI disclosure will result in an automatic 25% penalty.

 E.g.,